tim-shand/www-tshand-com/src/content/page/about/index.md

 That being said, I also frequent the coast for a bit of fishing (although my catch-rate could do with some improvement).

 I'm also pretty handy on the tools, fixing up cars, old motorbikes and other general mechanical related repairs.

 ---

-## Quotes I Find Relatable

-*"If you tell the truth, you don't have to remember anything"* - Mark Twain
-*"The secret of getting ahead is getting started"* - Mark Twain
-*"Continuous improvement is better than delayed perfection"* - Mark Twain

----